-This story is a spin off (much like Angel itself) from my other series, Scoobies & Stargates.
+Author's note: this story is a spin off (much like Angel itself) from my other series, Scoobies & Stargates.
 The events that give Drusilla her soul are to be found in "Adjustment Phase".
 However, this story will probably still make sense if you haven't read the other one.
 Let's just say, Willow gave Dru her soul back then teleported her to LA.

 Holland Manners was in the process of firing one of his junior lawyers (although how he'd ever managed to get beyond intern was beyond him.
 The man simply didn't seem to grasp that they were trying to keep mass-murdering demons out

 of prison.
-Apparently the lawyer still had morals.) when his secretary politely knocked on the door and told him that Mr. Vail was calling.
+Apparently the lawyer still had morals) when his secretary politely knocked on the door and told him that Mr Vail was calling.

 Holland sat back in his chair, staring inscrutably at the lawyer, who was fidgeting nervously.
 No doubt he was wondering whether Holland would fire him, but that wasn't the dilemma Holland was facing.
 "Take him to the Firing Room." he said to his secretary eventually.
 The ex-lawyer sagged hopelessly, and Holland thought to himself how amusing it would be to see his face when he saw what the Firing Room was for.
 At least the Fire Elementals would get a good meal from him.

 No sooner had his secretary closed the door than Cyvus Vail materialized before Holland.
 Of course, Holland knew that Vail wasn't really there - despite being the most powerful mage Holland had ever met, not even Vail could penetrate the numerous wards stopping people from teleporting in.

 The astral projection of the old, red-skinned demon cut straight to the chase.
 "Have you been training some new witches, Holland?" he asked in his harsh voice.